AutoCAD Setup and Tutorial

 STAY IN PAPER SPACE

-SCALE your Titleblock, using the bottom left corner as the BASE POINT, and scale it up or down until the right side of the border meets the right side of the page.
+YOU SHOULDN’T HAVE TO, but you CANSCALE your Titleblock to fit the page using the bottom left corner as the BASE POINT, and scale it up or down until the right side of the border meets the right side of the page.

-As your Titleblock asks for inputs, the Drawing Scale will be 1/4″ = 1′ for most of your drawings.
+As your AUTOMATIED TITLEBLOCK asks for inputs, the DRAWING SCALE will be 1/4″ = 1′ for most of your drawings in Architecture.

-Type LA and confirm that the LAYERS made it into your drawing.
+Type LA and confirm that the LAYERS made it into your drawing when you imported your Titleblock.

 LEFT-CLICK once on your Titleblock so that it is highlighted (you should see it highlighted in blue).
-Go to the Layer Drop Down on the Ribbon Menu, and select the Border layer.
-This should put the border on the border layer, and it will automatically pick up the Border Layer attributes.
+Go to the LAYER Drop Down on the RIBBON MENU and select the BORDER layer.
+This should put the border on the border layer, and it will automatically pick up the Border Layer attributes (colour, linetype, etc)..

 Hit ESC on your keyboard to un-select the border.